realm/SwiftLint/Rules.md

 --- | --- | --- | --- | --- | ---
 `superfluous_disable_command` | Enabled | No | lint | No | 3.0.0

 SwiftLint 'disable' commands are superfluous when the disabled rule would not have triggered a violation in the disabled region.
+Use " - " if you wish to document a command.